This Is Not

-"This is Not" is a song by the heavy metal band Static-X. It is the fifth track and first single from their album Machine.
+"This is Not" is a song by the American industrial metal band Static-X. It is the fifth track and first single from their album Machine released 2001.
 The music video, directed by Atom Rothlein, shows a live performance of the track with the album version played over it.
 The song was also used in the video game Shaun Palmer's Pro Snowboarder.